Jacob H. Gallinger: United States Senate

 In 1890, Gallinger was elected to the New Hampshire House again, but served only a short time before the legislature elected him to the United States Senate in 1891.
 He was reelected by the legislature without Republican opposition in 1897, 1903 and 1909, and by popular vote in 1914.
 He served from March 4, 1891, until his death in Franklin, New Hampshire in 1918.

 As Senator, Gallinger chaired the New Hampshire delegations to the Republican National Convention of 1888, 1900, 1904 and 1908, and for a time was a member of the Republican National Committee.

 In 1898, Gallinger returned to the role of chairman of the New Hampshire Republican Party and was re-elected in 1900 and 1902.
 In 1901, he was also elected to represent New Hampshire on the Republican National Committee.

 As Senator he was considered a master of parliamentary law and was frequently called upon to preside over the Senate.
 He was also an active public speaker in and out of the Senate.

-He was President pro tempore during the Sixty-second Congress and was also Republican Conference chairman.
+He served as president pro tempore during the Sixty-second Congress and was also Republican Conference chairman.
 He also chaired the Committee on Transportation Routes to the Seaboard, Committee on Pensions, Committee on the District of Columbia, and the Merchant Marine Commission.
 He was named a member of the National Forest Reservation Commission, established by the Weeks Act, which Gallinger sponsored in the Senate.